DragonRidersUnite/book/src/06-time-attack.md

 {{#include code/chapter_06/01_time_attack/app/main.rb:25:28}}
 ```

 We lazily set it to `30 * 60`.
-We want the game to last thirty seconds and our `#tick` method runs sixty times every second, so we multiple them together to get the total number of ticks our timer will run for.
+We want the game to last thirty seconds and our `#tick` method runs sixty times every second, so we multiply them together to get the total number of ticks our timer will run for.
 We'll then subtract one from `args.state.timer` every `#tick` so that it decreases as we play our game.

 Right below decreasing our `args.state.timer` by one, we check to see if the timer is less than zero.
 If it is, that means game over.